 Rent or bring your own

 There are a lot of factors to consider when it comes to bringing your own gear or renting ski and snowboard equipment.
-If you have your own equipment and are flying from overseas I would recommend to at least bring your boots as a carry-on.
-Nothing will fit like your own boots and quality boots like my Burton Raiders are designed to form fit around your feet.
+If you have your own equipment and are flying from overseas, I would recommend at least bringing your boots as a carry-on.
+Nothing will fit like your own boots, and quality boots like my Burton Raiders are designed to form fit around your feet.

-If you’re flying to the destination it most likely makes sense to rent your gear.
+If you’re flying to the destination, it most likely makes sense to rent your gear.
 Flying with equipment can be a pain in the ass.
-You don’t need to assume rental gear will be the worst stuff ever as many rental shops have top quality gear and you can also demo the latest pro setups.
-As with many things in life you get what you pay for, pro gear is costly and the rundown gear is cheap.
+You don’t need to assume rental gear will be the worst stuff ever as many rental shops have top-quality gear and you can also demo the latest pro setups.
+As with many things in life you get what you pay for, pro gear is costly, and rundown gear is cheap.